pixiitech/lustre/README.md

     - PCGS API key (one can be obtained by creating a free account on pcgs.com)
     - SQLite 3.46
     - Install foreman (not mandatory, but allows running both processes in the same window)
-    - Elasticsearch 7.10, installed to ./elasticsearch
+    - Elasticsearch 7.10, installed to ./elasticsearch in the repo dir
     - foreman (optional)

 * Configuration